antoniogarrote/rdfstore-js/README.md

     $./make.rb browser

+To build the library for the browser, including support for persistent storage execute this command:

+    $./make.rb browser_persistent

 The output of each configuration will be created in the dist subdirectory at the root path of the project.
-You can also run the tests on the minimized version of the library with the command:

-    $./make.rb test_min

 ## Tests